 Alterations in arousal and reactivity: Being irritable, unusually reactive, and suddenly having angry outbursts is not uncommon.
 Individuals may become paranoid, always watching and expecting the worst to happen, leading to trouble sleeping or concentrating.

 Intrusion: Recurring intrusive thoughts that take the person back to the traumatic event in a vivid and frightening way.
 Sometimes the individual cannot even distinguish between their present reality and the horrifying moment.

 Symptoms of PTSD may include having flashbacks that cause the person to relive the disturbing experience repeatedly.
 Scary nightmares and constant negative thoughts about yourself or others are all common signs that someone may suffer from this mental health condition.
 Although not everyone experiences the same symptoms or even all of them simultaneously, most individuals will see a reduced interest in doing some of the things they once loved.
 Their joy for life may be considerably diminished, leaving them feeling empty and saddened.

 Unfortunately, it appears as though almost anything can trigger a person’s PTSD; it will vary from individual to individual.
 Sometimes the most unexpected things might bring up a suppressed memory from the event and trigger a PTSD episode.

 Things such as sights, sounds, smells, or even just thoughts that remind you of the traumatic event in some way, may lead you to disassociate from your present reality and take you back to the horrific moment.
 The team at Psychiatry of the Palm Beaches is here to help, so contact us.
 For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Boynton Beach, FL and Palm Beach Gardens, FL.
+We have convenient locations to serve you.
 We want to help you live your best life and our team of medical professionals will help treat PTSD.
-We serve patients from Boynton Beach FL, Palm Beach Gardens FL, Jupiter FL, Lake Worth FL, West Palm Beach FL, Delray Beach FL, Riviera Beach FL, Century Village FL, Lake Park FL, Forth Piece North, FL, Lakewood Park, FL, Westlake, FL, Loxahatchee Groves, FL and North Palm Beach FL.
+We serve patients from Boynton Beach FL, Palm Beach Gardens FL, Stuart, FL, Wellington, FL, Jupiter FL, Lake Worth FL, West Palm Beach FL, Delray Beach FL, Riviera Beach FL, Century Village FL, Lake Park FL, Forth Piece North, FL, Lakewood Park, FL, Westlake, FL, Loxahatchee Groves, FL and North Palm Beach FL.

 Additional Services You May Need